* Civil rights leader

 In the January 1984 edition of the Communist Party USA (CPUSA) publication Political Affairs, Kevin Mercadel—a Harlem-based organizer for the New York Communist Party—said: “Our ’84 electoral activity began with the formation of the Rainbow Coalition in Harlem in support of Jesse Jackson’s campaign for the presidency.”
 Such support, added Mercadel, “was expected of us.”

-A noteworthy individual who worked for Jackson’s presidential campaign was Communist Workers Party member Bill Chong, who would later go on to serve as board president of Asian Americans for Equality, deputy commissioner of New York City’s Department for the Aging, and commissioner of New York’s Youth and Community Development under Mayor Bill de Blasio.
+A noteworthy individual who headed the Asian-American desk for Jackson’s presidential campaign was Communist Workers Party member Bill Chong, who would later go on to serve as board president of Asian Americans for Equality, deputy commissioner of New York City’s Department for the Aging, and commissioner of New York’s Youth and Community Development under Mayor Bill de Blasio.

 On July 20, 1984, Jackson was a featured guest at a UC Berkeley symposium sponsored by the Marxist magazine Black Scholar; three CPUSA members made presentations at the event.